 Ohio State University Libraries Collection

 The Ohio State University Libraries microform collection contains over 3.4 million microfiche and 64 thousand microfilm reels with about 20% of it being housed in the Microform Reading Room - room 215 Thompson.
+Microforms housed in remote storage at our Depository can generally be retrieved within 24 hours of request.
 The collection includes newspapers and periodicals, as well as statistical data, government reports, standards, etc. Check out highlights of OSU Libraries collection to see some of the more interesting items we have available.

 Viewing Equipment